buwilliams/javascript-tree/README.md

 ## Benefits

-- Traverse up or down
+- Traverse in any direction (up or down)
 - Flat JSON structure which is easy to `grok` and alter.
-- Straight-forward API to make any changes
+- Straight-forward API for data structure
-- Takes the pain out of moving memory pointers around
+- Takes the pain out of managing nested JSON
 - Fast!!!

 ## Tree API